radiuszero/radiuszero.github.io/docs/_posts/2023-08-15-minkowski-bound.md

 $$v_i$$ written in terms of the standard basis.

 # Attack plan
-Now let's try to prove the Minkowski's bound at the start of the article.
+Now let's try to prove Minkowski's bound mentioned at the start of the article.
 Remember that $$\mathcal{O}_K$$, and more generally any integral ideal
 $$\mathfrak{A}$$ of $$\mathcal{O}_K$$, is a free $$\mathbb{Z}$$-module of rank
 $$n$$.
 Therefore, $$\mathfrak{A}$$ forms a lattice in the number field $$K$$.